AndrewFasano/hyde/README.md

 * Kernel module filter - prevent kernel modules from being loaded unless they are in a specified list
 * Seccomp detection - identify which processes have enabled syscall filtering with seccomp
 * No-encrypt - identify when a process is rewriting files to increase entropy and kill it (anti-ransomware)
+* No root network listening processes - if a process has an EUID of 0, it cannot listen for network traffic on a public IP

 # HyDE Program Taxonomy